macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

 The rolling volatility is computed in parallel across executors, with each executor handling a single stock’s history.
 The `Window` function partitions the data by **PERMNO** and orders it by date, allowing Spark to compute the rolling volatility for each stock independently.
 The results are then written to a **Parquet** file partitioned by **PERMNO**, which allows efficient access to individual stocks in subsequent analyses.

-After building the four HAR-style volatility factors `vol_1, vol_5, vol_22, vol_63` and their future targets `y_1, y_5, y_22, y_63`, We ran a Spark-powered visual-diagnostics script The job loads the full 26 M-row *reddit_crsp* Parquet, directly on the cluster, and pushes three small DataFrames to pandas/matplotlib for plotting.*Spark* computes the group-by (daily mean RV) and rolling
-`cov`, `var` windows in-cluster; only ±50 k rows are collected for plotting.
-End-to-end wall time on a 32-core Midway node:≈ 20 min for full data.
+After building the four HAR-style volatility factors `vol_1, vol_5, vol_22, vol_63` and their future targets `y_1, y_5, y_22, y_63`, We ran a Spark-powered visual-diagnostics script.
+The job loads the full 28 M-row *reddit_crsp* Parquet, directly on the cluster, and pushes three small DataFrames to pandas/matplotlib for plotting.*Spark* computes the group-by (daily mean RV) and rolling `cov`, `var` windows in-cluster.
+End-to-end wall time on a 12-core Midway node:≈ 20 min for full data.

 ![ Daily-average realised volatility](fig/vol_timeseries.png)